ReginaldAnthony/Employee-Dataset/README.md

 * What is the distribution of educational qualifications among employees?
 * How does the length of service (Joining Year) vary across different cities?
 * What is the gender distribution within the workforce?
 Assess gender diversity within the company.
 (Calculate gender ratios, analyze gender-related trends)
+* Is there a correlation between Payment Tier and Experience in Current Domain?
 * Are there any patterns in leave-taking behavior among employees?

 ## Preparing the Data (Prepare Phase)